areas of expertise

 The International Association of Privacy Professionals (IAPP) has certified Mr. Boyd as both a Privacy Program Manager (CIPM) and Privacy Technologist (CIPT).
 Mr. Boyd also creates and manages privacy programs, including privacy policies, incident response, and data classification projects.

-He has experience with all legal documents associated with the ongoing operations of publishers, online games, software development, social networks, branded entertainment, marketing communications, and media outlets.
+He has experience with all legal documents associated with the ongoing operations of video game publishers, online video games, software development, social networks, branded entertainment, marketing communications, and media outlets.
 He has advised high technology media companies on intellectual property portfolio licensing, strategic development, valuation, litigation, and registration of intellectual property.

 Mr. Boyd also handles a myriad of issues arising from data privacy and security for brands, agencies, and entertainment and media companies including children’s privacy, international issues, vendor auditing, and data breach management.
 Very few attorneys have attained IAPP CIPM and CIPT certifications, and Mr. Boyd is well-positioned to handle not only the executive aspects of privacy and data security, but also the actual design and implementation of those programs.